Tahamid-khan-shafaque/Task-5--To-do-crud-module-using-Laravel-and-vue/README.md

 4. Go to you project Todo_crud-Laravel_and_vueJs.
 There you will find a folder vendor_file and rename it to vendor.

-5. Then run the following commands
+5. Cut your cmd promt as you rename vendor file and run cmd again in you project Todo_crud-Laravel_and_vueJs.
+Then run the following commands

 ```bash
 php artisan key:generate